Get the Free Toolkit

 This is not a workforce failure.
 It is a measurement failure.
 The metric was designed to measure program output, not worker durability.
 And the incentive structure follows the metric: if the measurement stops at 90 days, so does the support.

-The Fix: A 12-Month Household Durability Tracker
+The Fix: A 12-Month Household Stability Tracker

 The fix is not complicated.
 It requires three shifts.